alem-platform/sprint-js/story02/merge-masters/README.md

 # Merge Masters

 As a Merge Master, your task is to combine two arrays into one without altering the original arrays.
 Preserve the immutability of each array while creating a new, merged one.
-Mutate not!

 ### Instructions: